-A specialized financial platform for nonprofits and churches can be a dynamic tool for your clients, especially with the assistance of a trusted accountant to advise them.
-This webinar serves as an in-depth guide on how you can use Aplos to manage your clients, including set-up, customized reporting, and client management options.
-This session is ideal for professional accountants and bookkeepers who are considering managing clients in Aplos and have at least a basic understanding of fund accounting principles and bookkeeping tasks.
+A specialized financial platform for nonprofits and churches can be a dynamic tool, especially with the assistance of a trusted accountant to advise them.
+We’ll discuss setup, customized reporting, and more.
+This session is ideal for professional accountants and bookkeepers who are considering managing nonprofits or churches in Aplos.
+It also helps to have at least a basic understanding of fund accounting principles and bookkeeping tasks.

-- Review common chart of accounts structures for nonprofit and churches and understand customization options, as well as administration options for streamlined chart of accounts set-up and roll-up reporting
+- Review common chart of accounts structures for nonprofit and churches.
+Understand customization and administration options for streamlined chart of accounts setup and granular reporting.

-- Gain advanced knowledge to implement dimensional reporting using tags and create popular customizations for specialized nonprofit financial reporting, including generating a Form 990 report
+- Gain advanced knowledge to implement dimensional reporting using tags.
+Create popular customizations for specialized nonprofit financial reporting.

 CPE Credit Eligibility Statement

 Field of Study Category: Computer Software & App

 CPE Credit: 1.5 credits